1,001 Sayings and Deeds of the Prophet

 Abu Musa added, "Then we discussed the night prayers and one of us said, 'I pray and sleep, and I hope that Allah will reward me for my sleep as well as for my prayers.'"

-The first person the Prophet ordered killed after the conquest of Mecca was an apostate.
+The first person Muhammad ordered to be killed after the conquest of Mecca was an apostate.

 Narrated Anas bin Malik: